lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/7_Use_Cromwell_&_WDL_for_Pipelines.md

 # Use Cromwell & WDL to build workflows

 ### Why do this
- - USE the open source [cromwell](https://github.com/broadinstitute/cromwell) orchestration engine to scale your analysis job(s)
+ - USE the open source [cromwell](https://github.com/broadinstitute/cromwell) orchestration engine to scale your analysis job(s) on the public cloud or to other locations (i.e. HPC...)
+ - USE the open source [WDL (workflow definition language)](https://software.broadinstitute.org/wdl) to configure the cromwell orchestration engine
+   - Use WDL scripts to configure your tool/workflow inputs & outputs
+      - Common tools include the following:
+         - GATK
+         - HAIL
+         - Picard
+         - Custom tools or scripts
- - USE the open source [WDL (workflow definition language)](https://software.broadinstitute.org/wdl) to configure the cromwell orchestration engine by describing your tool/workflow inputs & outputs.
-WDL scripts also allow you to configure execution environments (i.e. local, public cloud...) and resources allocated for each execution.
-These resources include Docker container images, batch sizes, VM configuration and many other settings.
+   - Use WDL scripts to configure execution environments (i.e. local, public cloud...) & resources allocated for each execution.
+      - Configurable resources include the following:
+         - Docker container image locations
+         - Task batch sizes
+         - VM configuration (CPU, RAM, pre-emptible..)
+         - and many other settings

   <img src="https://github.com/lynnlangit/gcp-for-bioinformatics/raw/master/images/wdl-cromwell.png" width=500 align=right>